 Equipment requirements were estimated on an annual basis.
 Equipment sizing and numbers were based on the mine plan, the operational factors considered a 24 hour per day seven day a week work schedule.

-The LOM major equipment fleet requirements are summarized in Table 16-5.
+· · · D 1 1 1 C C The LOM major equipment the et requirements a are summarized in Table 16-5 The Low major equipment in or requirements a 14010 10 5.